Power Trip (band)

 Power Trip is an American crossover thrash band formed in Dallas, Texas, in 2008.
 By 2020, Power Trip's lineup consisted of Riley Gale (lead vocals), Blake Ibanez (lead guitar), Nick Stewart (rhythm guitar), Chris Whetzel (bass) and Chris Ulsh (drums); the latter replaced drummer Marcus Johnson, who left in 2009.
+Their current singer is Seth Gilmore, who replaced Gale in 2023, more than three years after the latter's death.
 They have released two studio albums to date, Manifest Decimation (2013) and Nightmare Logic (2017), plus a compilation including their early tracks and a live album.

 Power Trip was one of the most successful thrash metal bands of the 2010s, with Nightmare Logic entering the Billboard charts, and receiving a number of accolades by publications.
-A live version of the song "Executioner’s Tax (Swing of the Axe)" received a nomination for the Grammy Award for Best Metal Performance.
+A live version of the song "Executioner's Tax (Swing of the Axe)" received a nomination for the Grammy Award for Best Metal Performance.

 History

 In 2013, the band signed with the Southern Lord Records label and released their first studio album, Manifest Decimation.
 Their second album, Nightmare Logic, was released in 2017 to critical acclaim.
 The Guardian mentioned that singer Riley Gale's lyrics on Nightmare Logic, were about "social inequality and activism".
 He described Nightmare Logic as "dealing with this waking nightmare, things seem so surreal that they're unbelievable … trying to find optimism and a motivating force and realising that the 99% of us have more in common than we think".
 The success of Nightmare Logic, as well as sharing the stage with the likes of Ozzy Osbourne, Anthrax, Exodus, Testament, D.R.I., Suicidal Tendencies, Napalm Death, Lamb of God, Hatebreed, Five Finger Death Punch, Opeth, Danzig and Obituary, helped Power Trip become one of the most popular thrash metal bands in the 2010s.

 In 2018, the album Opening Fire: 2008–2014 was released as a way to compile their extra tracks.
 In late 2019, Power Trip announced that they were working on their third album.

 Vocalist Riley Gale died on August 24, 2020, at the age of 34.
 His death was announced by the band the next day.
 In May 2021, it was reported that the official cause of death was ruled by the Dallas County's medical examiner as an accidental overdose from the "toxic effects" of fentanyl.
 The report also claimed that Gale, who reportedly had a history of depression and drug abuse, had been found "unresponsive on the floor at home" and the only other substance found in his system was marijuana.